Ramsey’s Draft provides excellent fly fishing for brook trout in a beautiful wilderness area.

 Directions from Mossy Creek Fly Fishing

-- Take Interstate 81 South to Bridgewater exit 40
+- Take Interstate 81 South to the Bridgewater exit

 - Take Rt.
-257 West to Bridgewater, and turn right onto Rt.
+257 West to Bridgewater, and turn Left onto Rt.
 42 South

 - Follow 42 all the way to Churchville